1Password/scim-examples/azure-container-apps/README.md

 1. Download the [`workspace-settings.json`](./google-workspace/workspace-settings.json) file from this repo.
 2. Edit the following in the .json file you downloaded:
+2. Edit the following in the .json file you downloaded:
-3. 1. **Actor**: Enter the email address of the administrator in Google Workspace that the service account is acting on behalf of.
+    1. **Actor**: Enter the email address of the Google Workspace administrator for the service account.
-	2. **Bridge Address**: Enter your SCIM bridge domain (not your 1Password account sign-in address).
-This is the Application URL for your Container App found on the overview page.
+    2. **Bridge Address**: Enter your SCIM bridge domain.
+This is the Application URL for your Container App, found on the overview page (not your 1Password account sign-in address).
 For example: `https://scim.example.com`.
-4. Save the file.
+3. Save the file.
-5. Run the following command for your shell to create a base64 value for the file.
+4. Run the following command for your shell to create a base64 value for the file.
     - **Bash**:
     ```bash
     cat /path/to/workspace-settings.json | base64
     ```
-    - **Using PowerShell**:
+    - **PowerShell**:
     ```pwsh
     [Convert]::ToBase64String([IO.File]::ReadAllBytes((Join-Path $PWD.Path '/path/to/workspace-settings.json')))
     ```